What’s the biggest challenge of starting an ecommerce business?

 A huge thanks from the Jungle Gym tribe to Pierre Melion, Digital Marketing Exec at our friends over at Impression Digital.
 Pierre worked closely with The Jungle Gym’s Content Manager, James Dillon to develop this guide to ecommerce retention marketing.
 The team at Nottingham-based Impression are passionate about helping ecommerce brands develop loyal, repeat customers – and that’s something we Gorillas care deeply about.

-For more advice on developing a tribe of loyal brand ambassadors, download our Ecommerce User Generated Content Guide below for a collection of practical ideas to help online retailers of any size, industry or budget.
+For more advice on developing a tribe of loyal brand ambassadors, check out our Ecommerce User Generated Content Guide for a collection of practical ideas to help online retailers of any size, industry or budget.